 - 13.1.1 The Leader shall prepare a Report of the business of the Executive for each Ordinary Meeting of the Full Council.
-In presenting the report, the Executive will have 15 minutes to make any statements that they wish to make, relating to the report before the Full Council. - 13.1.2 Following the presentation of the Report of the business of the Executive, any Member may ask a question of the Leader or Executive Member arising from the written report provided that the question is not one which is to be put under Council Procedure Rule 12.0. - 13.1.3 This item of business shall not last longer than 15 minutes unless in the view of the Mayor, or on a motion moved by a Member, seconded and approved by Full Council without discussion, it is deemed appropriate to extend the time.
-In this event, the Mayor shall specify the duration of the extension. - 13.1.4 Every question should be put and answered without discussion. - 13.1.5 Following the presentation of the report and questions arising on that, the Mayor shall call Members to ask questions for which due notice has been given pursuant to Council Procedure Rule 12.
+In presenting the report, the Executive will have 15 minutes to make any statements that they wish to make, relating to the report before the Full Council. - 13.1.2 Following the presentation of the Report of the business of the Executive, any Member may ask a question of the Leader or Executive Member arising from the written report provided that the question is not one which is to be put under Council Procedure Rule 12.0. - 13.1.3 This item of business shall not last longer than 15 minutes unless in the view of the Chairman of the Council, or on a motion moved by a Member, seconded and approved by Full Council without discussion, it is deemed appropriate to extend the time.
+In this event, the Chairman of the Council shall specify the duration of the extension. - 13.1.4 Every question should be put and answered without discussion. - 13.1.5 Following the presentation of the report and questions arising on that, the Chairman of the Council shall call Members to ask questions for which due notice has been given pursuant to Council Procedure Rule 12.